Menu

 The file test.org contains the slide content and essential meta data.
 It references the file mysetup-bmr-169-ysctn.org using org-mode's #+SETUPFILE: mechanism. mysetup-bmr-169-ysctn.org configures the org-mode beamer exporter and contains LaTeX and Beamer settings.
 The key settings are:

-Obviously, different key settings require different set-up files.
+Obviously, different key settings require different set-up files, hence the names of the set-up files.
 I include in the ZIP archive the file mysetup-bmr-169-nsctn.org which is meant for shorter presentations that do not need section divider slides.

 Observations